caiiiycuk/js-dos-docs/Writerside/topics/Subscription.md

 # Subscription

 js-dos subscription activates cloud features of player.
-To subscribe, you need to have an js-dos account.
+To subscribe, you need to have a js-dos account.

+> **Please use js-dos player below to create and manage subscription.**
+>
+{style="note"}

 > The account/subscription is part of player and independent of website.
 > If you change your subscription, it will affect **all websites** that integrate player.